 Decide if you want to bury the unit or not and if you do, use a spade to dig a hole and place it in it.
-If you don’t want to bury it place where you would like it and run a hose from the pump in the pond to the inlet on the filter.
-And then hose from the filter outlet either to the top of a waterfall or back to the pond.
-If it comes with a built-in UVC, make sure the cable is long enough to reach a power point.
+If you don’t want to bury it place where you would like it and run the inlet hose from the pond pump in the pond to the inlet on the filter.
+And then hose from the filter outlet either to the top of a waterfall, via water features or back to the pond.
+If it comes with a built-in UV light to tackle green water, make sure the cable is long enough to reach a power point.

 How to install an All-In-One pond filter

-All-In-One filters are the quickest and easiest of all filters to install as they are just one device – a pump and filter combined into one unit – which you place in the pond.
-If you want to use the fountain facility then place it at a depth where the fountainhead sticks up a few inches out of the water.
+All-In-One filters are the quickest and easiest of all filters to install as they are just one device - a pond pump and biological filter combined into one unit - which you place in the garden pond.
+If you want to use the fountain facility then place the submersible pump at a depth where the fountainhead sticks up a few inches out of the water.
 Fountains need the pump to be level if they are to produce an even rose of water.
 If the pond bottom is uneven consider a model with an angle adjustable fountainhead for perfect levelling.